How Check Valves Work

 - To keep a vacuum seal

-Due to their function, they are used in almost every industry.
+Check valves are used in almost every industry.
 They are used on common household appliances, like dishwashers, washing machines, and wastewater lines.
-For industrial purposes, they are used on boilers, furnaces, gas systems, pumping applications, or vacuum systems.
-They are also frequently used as aquarium check valves on water and CO2 lines.
-Also, a miniature check valve is a popular choice where the space is limited, yet a reliable operation is essential.
-Two of the most common check valve applications are for water and air, which are discussed in more depth below.
+In industrial settings, they are used on boilers, furnaces, gas systems, pumping applications, vacuum systems, etc. They are also frequently used as aquarium check valves on water and CO2 lines.

 Check valves for water